Compare Loan Rates Now

 What does this mean in practice?

 ECB rates do not directly set your loan interest, but they create the floor.
-When the ECB charges banks 2.15% to borrow, banks pass that cost along to consumers with a margin on top.
-At 2.0%, we are in a moderate zone.
-For context: rates peaked at 4.0% in September 2023, and sat at -0.5% before 2022.
-If you are looking for a loan comparison, today's conditions are significantly better than two years ago, but the era of near-free money is over.
+When the ECB charges banks 2.40% to borrow, banks pass that cost along to consumers with a margin on top.
+The June hike nudges that floor higher for the first time in nearly three years.
+For context: rates peaked at 4.0% in September 2023 and sat at -0.5% before 2022, so today's level is still moderate by historical standards.
+But the direction has turned, and the cheap-money tailwind that pulled loan rates down is gone.
+If you are looking for a loan comparison, locking in a clear offer now beats waiting for cuts that the ECB is no longer signalling.

 2. ECB Rate History: From Negative Rates to the Current Plateau